 |Scheduled learning activities - campus||

-2 x 1 hour class per week, 1 x 1 hour workshop per week
+2 x 1 hour online classes per week, 1 x 1 hour workshop per week.

 |Scheduled learning activities - cloud (online)||

 Online independent and collaborative learning including 2 x 1 hour online classes per week (recordings provided), 1 x 1 hour online workshop per week.

 Blockchain is regarded as the ongoing revolution of the Internet by enabling us to build trust into software solutions without any central authority.
 At its core, the distributed ledger structure preserves all changes to the data, thereby greatly improving the transparency and trustworthiness of its operations.
 The effectiveness of blockchain is not only limited to its well-known cryptocurrency applications such as Bitcoin but can also be extended to various interdisciplinary sectors ranging from digital voting, medical record-keeping, energy trading for Internet-of-Things (IoT) to traceability and provenance in supply-chain management.
 This unit focuses on developing basic knowledge of blockchain technologies and learning how they can be used in real-world scenarios.
 Students will gain understanding of different blockchain systems, state-of-the-art techniques and a broad landscape in evaluating blockchain-based solutions in terms of consensus, security vulnerabilities, and smart contracts.
 This unit also explores emerging technical issues with blockchain such as transaction speed, throughput, and scalability.

 To be eligible to obtain a pass in this unit, students must meet certain milestones as part of the portfolio, and must achieve a passing grade in the examination.

 Click on the fee link below which describes you: